QuantEcon/lecture-source-jl/rst_files/testing.rst

     using Expectations
     pathof(Expectations) # points to our git clone

-Next, drag that folder to GitHub Desktop
+Next, drag that folder to GitHub Desktop as before

-Then, in order to work with a project locally, all we need to do is open it in a text editor (like Atom)
+Then, in order to work with the package locally, all we need to do is open the ``~/.julia/dev/Expectations`` in a text editor (like Atom)

 .. figure:: /_static/figures/testing-atom-package.png
     :scale: 60%